-The Commissioner, upon receipt of a petition from a person with an interest in the agricultural nonpoint source component of the basin planning process, or on his or her own motion, shall determine whether to require BMPs beyond AAPs on farms or in a specific basin in order to achieve compliance with the water quality goals in Section 1250 of Title 10 and any duly adopted basin plan.
+The SecretaryCommissioner, upon receipt of a petition from a person with an interest in the agricultural nonpoint source pollution component of the basin planning process (in accordance with 6 V.S.A. § 4813), or on his or her own motion, shall determine whether to may require BMPs beyond practices required in the RAPs Rule AAPs on farms or in a specific basin in order to achieve compliance with the water quality goals in 10 V.S.A. § 1250Section\1250 of Title 10 and any duly adopted basin plan.